francescoaristei/gltf_builder/README.md

 ### Loading in Google Drive

 Once the nodes and edges have been added by the user, the file creation is started.
-Next the process to load the model in the cloud storage service Google Drive is started, thanks to the GoogleDriveService class
+Next the process to load the model in the cloud storage service Google Drive is started, thanks to the GoogleDriveService class.

 ![Screenshot6](./glbpictures/screenshot6glb.png "Screenshot5")